 Reading for Pleasure

-We aim for children at our school to read because they want to and offer them a selection of reading environments, book areas and reading zones for them to enjoy the wonderful world of books.
+We aim for children at our school to read because they want to.
 We provide the children with a wide range of reading experiences and opportunities to widen their reading preferences and tastes.
 To encourage reading, we use various incentives and awards, visiting authors and poets, House and school reading challenges, celebration days and performances.
 Adults in the school are committed to being reading role models and regularly read to pupils.
 The school also has a book shop which encourages children to save weekly to purchase books and build their own home library.
 The book shop is also used to reward children and classes for reading based activities.

 For more information please check out our Curriculum Policies page.

 To find out more about reading in our school and support and resources for reading, please click on the documents below.